anatman-org/prime/README.md

-  * that control -- and specifically, trying to control too many variables, too many things, too many people -- breaks our ability to know our own best outcomes it is a little bit like a physical law of the limit of observability of a system
+  * that control -- and specifically, trying to control too many variables, too many things, too many people -- breaks our ability to know our own best outcomes it is a little bit like a physical law of the limit of observability of a system [bean knows all about this, check game archive]